networkables/mason/README.md

 - DNS resolution
 - Send and receive ICMP4 Echo requests
 - TCP Port scanning for a target
-- SNMP information retrival
+- SNMP information retrieval
-- TLS certiicate fetching and details parsing
+- TLS certificate fetching and details parsing
 - Traceroute using ICMP4 to a target